Who’s in Charge?

 Waldorf schools are, I believe, generally peaceful, pleasant places.
-The atmosphere may be warm and welcoming.
-Some of this arises from unspoken spiritualism — the hazy glow given off by devout Anthroposophists who feel that they possess holy secrets.
+The atmosphere is often warm and (at least apparently) welcoming.
+Some of the pleasing shimmer in the schools' inner atmosphere arises from unspoken spiritualism — the hazy glow given off by devout Anthroposophists who feel that they possess holy secrets.
 Parents who do not realize that Waldorf schools often have a secret religious agenda need to be on their toes.
 Still, there is no denying that a pleasing ambiance can often be found in the schools.

-I have done a little light editing to tighten the narratives and eliminate typos.
+I have done a little light editing to tighten the narratives, below, and to eliminate typos.
 You can read the entire texts at waldorf-critics.
 Be cautious about accepting messages like the following.
 I substantiate my own work with careful documentation.
 The following messages, more informal, are largely undocumented.
 Still, they seem sincere, and they may be worth considering.

 Home school is actually working out quite well for him, he's reading fluently now, and is well above his age for reading, math, etc. He is enjoying learning.
 We are so pleased with him.